Traditional Approach to Natural Language Processing

 Named Entity Recognition (NER)

-Early NER tasks relied mostly on HMMs and rule-based methods which performed text analysis to point out chunks of the text that coded for names, places, dates, etc.
+Early NER tasks relied primarily on HMMs and rule-based methods, which performed text analysis to point out chunks of the text coded for names, places, dates, etc.

 Speech Recognition

-HMMs were fundamental for the early automatic speech recognition systems that were probabilistically based on audio feature sequences of words.
+HMMs were fundamental for the early automatic speech recognition systems probabilistically based on audio feature sequences of words.

 6. Barriers and Shortcomings